Tosencen/XMSLEEP/README_EN.md

 ### 🎵 Audio Features
 - **Multiple White Noise**: Provides rain, campfire, thunder, cat purring, birds, crickets, and more natural sounds
 - **Online Audio**: Support for dynamically loading more audio resources from GitHub
+- **Local Audio**: Support for playing audio files from your phone
 - **Seamless Loop**: Audio supports seamless loop playback for an immersive experience
 - **Volume Control**: Support for independent volume adjustment for each sound, or one-click adjustment for all sounds
+- **Bluetooth Headset Support**: Automatically pauses playback when Bluetooth headset disconnects

 ### 🎨 Interface & Experience
 - **Beautiful Animations**: Built-in sounds come with WebP animations to enhance visual experience